The Hadith Everyone Cites

 The Prophet ﷺ said: "No one who prays before sunrise and before sunset will enter hell" (Sahih Muslim).
 Does this mean someone who prays only the dawn and afternoon prayers but abandons all other obligations is guaranteed paradise?
 Obviously not.
 It is a general expression qualified by other evidence.

 The principle is clear: when the Quran and Sunnah contain general expressions, they must be read alongside other texts that qualify them.
 The statement "every innovation is misguidance" is no exception.
-It is qualified by the Prophet's ﷺ own practice of accepting good innovations, by the actions of the Companions, and by the explicit classifications of the greatest scholars of Islam.
+In fact, the Prophet ﷺ himself provided the exact qualification in a hadith narrated by Aisha (رضي الله عنها):

 The Prophet ﷺ Accepted New Practices